deadzg/knowledge-share/Java-Ecosystem/Spring/spring-boot-basics.md

 	spring.security.user.name=testuser
 	spring.security.user.password=pass

+AuthenticationManager
+authenticate()

+AuthenticationManagerBuilder

+ -> Manages security in spring app

+HttpSecurity let's you configure the paths and the level of access to those paths

+How does Spring Security works?
+When you inject the spring security dependency it by default intercepts all your request using the concept call Filters

+Filter is a contrcut in a servlet application which allows you to intercept the request coming in.
+Usually there is a one to one mapping between a url and a servlet method

 Filter can be applied to wide range of urls

 https://www.youtube.com/watch?v=caCJAJC41Rk&list=PLqq-6Pq4lTTYTEooakHchTGglSvkZAjnE&index=6&ab_channel=JavaBrains